developmentvk/laravel9/README.md

-# Laravel 8 Multi Auth (Authentication) Tutorial
+# Laravel 8 Installation Tutorial
 In this example, you will learn laravel 8 multi auth. i would like to share with you laravel 8 multiple auth.
-This post will give you simple example of laravel 8 multiple authentication.

 **Step 1: Install Laravel 8**